darcato/epicsmng/README.md

 epicsmng makemodules myconf.conf
 ```

 all the specified modules will be downloaded, built and installed (in order).
 If a module requires another one to compile, they are automatically linked!
-Just rember to put the required module higher in the list.
+Just remember to put the required module higher in the list.

 The compiled binaries, libraries, dbd etc. are installed in the ```./modules/myconf/``` folder, with respect to the path where the script has been executed.